 Health and safety plans were reviewed by DEC and DOH and incorporated into every stage of the restoration.
-These plans include management and monitoring that exceed government requirements and industry standards at other remediation sites.
+These plans included management and monitoring that exceeded government requirements and industry standards at other remediation sites.

-In 2010, we began the construction of the area that will hold material removed from the lake and the water treatment plant.
-A Community Health and Safety Plan describes the protective measures that were taken during this construction.
-A separate Health and Safety Plan was developed for lake cleanup operations.
-Air Monitoring results are available here.
-Dredging is suspended for the winter months and will resume in spring 2014.
-Limited capping continues.
+In 2010, we began construction of the area that holds material removed from the lake and the water treatment plant.
+A Construction Community Health and Safety Plan describes the protective measures taken during this construction.
+A Community Health and Safety Plan was also developed for lake cleanup operations.
+Dredging was completed in 2014, a year ahead of schedule.
+Capping was completed in 2016, with habitat restoration and shoreline plantings completed in 2017.

 The lake dredging and capping project was designed to reduce or eliminate potential hazards (with an enclosed pumping system, double containment pipeline, and industrial-strength geotextile tubes).
-Honeywell also has coordinated with local emergency responders for seamless integration in the unlikely event of an incident.
+Air Monitoring results are available here.
+Honeywell also coordinated with local emergency responders for seamless integration in the unlikely event of an incident.

-We do our work in a way that protects health and the environment and causes the least disruption to the local community.
+Honeywell does its work in a way that protects health and the environment and causes the least disruption to the local community.